isaklafleur/Guac-a-mole-Game/README.md

 [Gua-ca-mole](http://online08.com/guacamole)

-Need to hit hit the guacamole icon before times runs out.
+Need to hit the guacamole icon before times runs out.
 You have 5 lives to start with.
-For each 10 game score you level up and game speed increases.
+For each 10 points score increase, you bump up one level and speed increase.